‘THE THOUSAND TON BOMB’

 Eventually, Nathan assigns Paul Bailey the mission to go undercover again and pose as Danny Neal to get into Mother Earth.
-I do like how Paul susses that Nathan wants him to go undercover once again.
+I did like how Paul sussed out that Nathan wanted him to go undercover once again.

-Yet Paul is willing and agrees to the mission.
-Paul is a pretty committed and hard-working member of the Star Cops as opposed to Colin who at times tends to be lazy and speaks first before he thinks.
+Paul is willing as he agrees to go on the mission.
+Paul is a pretty committed and hard-working member of the Star Cops team as opposed to Colin who at times tends to be lazy and speaks first before he thinks.

 Pretty soon, Paul is at Danny Neal’s house as he tries to emulate his personality.
 I didn’t realise at first that Paul was talking about being Danny as opposed to being himself when alone in that house.

 After that, Paul meets Delroy Atkinson as Charles Hardin, the Head of Mother Earth, who adopts the charm and nice attitude approach.
-Hardin briefly starred in two previous ‘Star Cops’ audio episodes.
+Hardin briefly appeared in two previous ‘Star Cops’ audio episodes.

-Hardin gets Paul to accompany with him in a terrible attack on the Vasco de Gama space station with the Star Cops among the firing line.
-Paul soon finds himself in big trouble when his cover gets blown.
+Hardin gets Paul to accompany him in a terrible attack on the Vasco de Gama space station with the Star Cops among the firing line.
+Very soon, Paul finds himself in big trouble when his cover gets blown.

 But it turns out, according to producer David Richardson, that Linda Newton seemed unreachable at the time.
-Thankfully, Trevor Cooper got in touch with Linda and she was keen to return as Pal Kenzy.
+Thankfully, Trevor Cooper had Linda’s contact details and she was keen to return as Pal Kenzy.

-It was fun to hear how she made her entrance into the episode with rescuing Nathan and Colin from a collapsing corridor.
-There’s still the antagonism; friction and tension between those three regulars.
+It was fun to hear how she made her entrance in the episode with rescuing Nathan and Colin from a collapsing corridor.
+There’s still the antagonism; friction and tension between these three regulars.

 I was a bit shocked when Pal actually kicked the Pan-Pacific President’s butt to get him off the space station.
-It ends up with her losing her job, but hey what do you expect?
-Pal’s pretty feisty, isn’t she?
+It ends up with her losing her job, but hey, what do you expect?
+Pal is pretty feisty, isn’t she?

 I did like it when Nathan managed to suss out Sophie-Louise Dann as Simone Babin and her connection to the failed bomb incident on Moonbase.
 It was such a surprise revelation by the climax.

-The episode ends with Pal meeting up with Nathan to ask if she can have a job with the Star Cops now that her old job is gone.
+The episode ends with Pal meeting up with Nathan to ask if she can have a job with the Star Cops again now that her old job is gone.
 She also doesn’t seem to be engaged anymore.
-Nathan welcomes her.
+Nathan welcomes her back.

 ‘The Thousand Ton Bomb’ is a pretty good episode to end the first half of the ‘Mother Earth’ series in ‘Star Cops’.
 I enjoyed Pal Kenzy’s return and it seems like the new ‘Star Cops’ are well set up here.

 The CD extras are as follows.
-At the end of ‘The Thousand Ton Bomb’ disc, there are behind-the-scenes interviews with the cast and crew including David Calder; Trevor Cooper; Linda Newton; Rakhee Thakrar; Philip Olivier; Delroy Atkinson; director Helen Goldwyn; producer David Richardson; writer Guy Adams; script editor Andrew Smith; etc.
+At the end of ‘The Thousand Ton Bomb’, there are behind-the-scenes interviews with the cast and crew including David Calder, Trevor Cooper, Linda Newton, Rakhee Thakrar, Philip Olivier, Delroy Atkinson, director Helen Goldwyn, producer David Richardson, writer Guy Adams, script editor Andrew Smith, etc.

 The first box set of ‘Mother Earth’ has been pretty good overall.
-I do myself getting to enjoy the ‘Star Cops’ audios compared to when I watching the short-lived TV series.
-I certainly enjoyed the performances of David Calder; Trevor Cooper; Linda Newton; Rakhee Thakrar and Philip Oliver here.
+I do find myself getting to enjoy the ‘Star Cops’ audios more compared to when I was watching the short-lived TV series.
+I certainly enjoyed the performances of David Calder, Trevor Cooper, Linda Newton, Rakhee Thakrar and Philip Oliver.

-Of course this is just the first half of the ‘Mother Earth’ saga in the ‘Star Cops’ series.
-I’m looking forward to what happens next with our new team of five regulars combating against the menaces of Mother Earth.
-I’m also looking forward to find out what Sarah Sutton will be like in the final episode.
+Of course, this is just the first half of the ‘Mother Earth’ saga in the ‘Star Cops’ series.
+I’m looking forward to what will happen next for our new team of five regulars combating against the menaces of Mother Earth.
+I’m also looking forward to finding out what Sarah Sutton will be like in the final episode.

 ‘The Thousand Ton Bomb’ rating – 8/10